Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 The repository map helps here too, making sure that the LLM can see relevant classes, functions and variables from the entire repo.
-This helps ensure that the project's existing APIs and conventions are respected when new code is added.
+This helps ensure that the project's existing APIs and conventions are respected and utilized when new code is added.

 Regardless, there are still cases where aider may be unable to cleanly complete the edits specified by the LLM.